 - The insurance company attempts to settle the claim for a very small amount, smaller than what would ever be considered reasonable.

 - The insurance company advises you not to hire a lawyer.

 - The insurance company retaliates after the policy holder makes a claim by unreasonably increasing premiums or canceling policies.

 - The insurance company fails to promptly settle a claim where liability is reasonably clear.

 - The insurance company misrepresents pertinent facts or insurance policy provisions relating to the coverage at issue.

-These are just a few of the ways that insurance companies attempt to undercut their policy holders and deprive them of their contract benefits.
+These are just a few of the ways that insurance companies attempt to undercut their policyholders and deprive them of their contract benefits.
 When dealing with insurance companies it is important to know your rights as well as the rules the insurance companies must follow when evaluating your claim.
-These signs do not guarantee that the insurance companies are committing Bad Faith, but they could signal that you are being treated unfairly.
+These signs don’t guarantee that the insurance companies are committing bad faith.
+They could, however, signal that you are being treated unfairly.

-Insurance Bad Faith is not limited to any particular kind of insurance.
+Insurance bad faith isn’t limited to any particular kind of insurance.
 It could show up on a property damage claim on a homeowner’s policy after a big storm, or it could show up in the claims handling process of a long-term care insurance policy.
 It might arise when an insurance company fails to pay an underinsured/uninsured motorist claim, or it might happen in some other context altogether.

 If the insurance companies are treating you unfairly, Turbak Law Office, P.C. can help.
 We focus on dealing with insurance companies.
 And unlike many other lawyers, we never represent the companies we fight.
 We only represent customers and policy holders.